PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

 **[IMAGE OF DOWNLOAD GOES HERE]**

 Once you've extracted the files from the .zip, you should have three files.
 The Phob2_Gerbers .zip, the Phob2_Bom.csv, and the Phob2_Pos.csv.
-Click "Order Now" on JLCPCB, make sure you are set to "Standard PCB/PCBA" tab, click "Add Gerber File", and upload the Gerbers.zip.
+Click "Order Now" on JLCPCB, make sure you are set to "Standard PCB/PCBA" tab, click "Add Gerber File", and upload the Phob2_Gerbers.zip.
 Once the files are uploaded, you should see the board process and then load in as shown below:

 ![PHOB2_BOARD](https://github.com/PhobGCC/PhobGCC-doc/blob/phob2-release/For_Makers/Phob_Ordering_Guide_Images/phob2_board.PNG?raw=true)